Today, I want to share some simple and practical advice about overcoming MLM Objections.

-Two of the best questions you can anyone are “WHY?” and “in addition to that?”
+Two of the best questions you can anyone who gives you objections are “WHY?” and “in addition to that?”
 This will help you get to the real reason why people object.

 Remember, people will typically not tell you the REAL reason they object.
 Instead, they will tell you something they think sounds good.

 For example, when someone tells me something is too expensive, I ask them “why do you think that, Mary?”
 Once I ask them the question, I pause and wait until they answer.
 Their answer will typically be their real reason.

 Or, if Mary says the item is too expensive, I might say “in addition to that Mary, is there anything else holding you back from making a purchase today?”

 These two questions work like hotcakes.
 I suggest you use them whenever possible.

 The second reason I tell you this is because this business is a numbers game.
 If you work the numbers and talk with enough people you will find people who are interested in what you have.
 It’s inevitable.